 Three years ago Tommy Caldwell became the first person to free climb the Dawn Wall on El Capitan in the Yosemite National Park.

-He’s now written an adventure-memoir which comes out in paperback in April.
-Called The Push, his book chronicles how he became a climber and what drives him to keep on pushing forward.
+He’s now written an adventure-memoir called The Push that chronicles how he became a climber and what drives him to keep on pushing forward.

 In his twenties, Tommy was held hostage by militants in the mountains of Kyrgyzstan, a hugely traumatic incident, which ultimately led to the breakdown of his marriage.
 He also lost the index finger from his left hand in a freak accident.